What You Need to Know Before Using Your Fireplace the First Time

 Install smoke and CO detectors

-Whether it’s a brand-new unit or an older one you’ve had cleaned and inspected, it’s smart to burn wood correctly right from the start.
-Primarily this means using only dry (seasoned) wood rather than wood that is damp.
-Unseasoned wood creates much more smoke and therefore adds much more creosote to your flue.
+with using only dry (seasoned) wood, rather than wood that is damp.
+Unseasoned wood creates much more smoke and therefore adds more creosote to your flue.
 Also, damp wood burns sluggishly and incompletely.

-Getting a fire going the right way is easy: stack the logs with some breathing room between them, add smaller wood scraps (kindling) on top, then on top of that add tinder, which can be crumbled-up, uncolored newspaper.
+Once you have a nice supply of seasoned firewood, building a fire the right way is easy: Stack the logs with some breathing room between them.
+Add smaller wood scraps (kindling) on top.
+Then finally, add tinder on top of everything, which can be crumbled-up, uncolored newspaper.

 Never use the following in your fireplace: